Mike Skinner (musician): Musical style

-Skinner is best known for his lyricism matched with his blurring of musical styles of UK garage, hip hop, indie rock, reggae, and ska.
+Skinner is best known for his lyricism matched with his blurring of musical styles of UK garage, hip-hop, indie rock, reggae, and ska.
 The Guardian reviewer Dave Simpson particularly praised Skinner's "dazzling wordplay".

 Influences

-Skinner is influenced by musical genres including hip hop, UK garage, reggae, and country and western music.
-Some of the many hip hop artists that influenced him in the making of some of the Streets' albums are Wu-Tang Clan, DJ Premier, and Erick Sermon.
+Skinner is influenced by musical genres including hip-hop, UK garage, reggae, and country and western music.
+The many hip-hop artists that influenced him in the making of some of the Streets' albums include Wu-Tang Clan, DJ Premier, and Erick Sermon.

 Acting and movie work

 The soundtrack album for the film The Inbetweeners Movie was released in 2011, featuring ten new compositions by Skinner.

 On 19 October 2007, the first episode of Skinner's late-night television programme, Beat Stevie, aired on Channel 4.

 Skinner had a cameo role in the fifth series of Doctor Who as a security guard, featuring in the episode "The Time of Angels".

 Personal life

 In 2008, Skinner took time off from the Streets to battle symptoms of chronic fatigue syndrome and later wrote the song "Trying to Kill M.E." to document his fight against the disorder.

 In 2010, Skinner married Claire Le Marquand after their daughter Amelia was born in 2009.
 They also have a son, George, born in 2011.